MaudDibb/coolHttpd/README.md

 * live reload when you make changes to your config
 * nice shutdown that doesnt leave sockets open

-# why?
+# Why?
-Consider you write SPA's that need localStorage to store data.
-How many times have you had to clear localStorage for localhost when you have	multiple projects storing different data sets into localstorage?
-Only 5	megabytes or so to play with there.
+Consider the following: you write SPA's that need localStorage to store data.
+How many times have you had to clear localStorage on localhost when you have multiple projects storing different data sets into localstorage?
+Only 5	megabytes or so to play with there, that can run out quick.

-Or how about that REALLY annoying CORS security thing where you cant getImageData from an image loaded via file:// even when the html itself was also loaded from file:// protocol?
-Maybe (like me) you have quite a few local projects and you'd like to see them all work as if they were running from a real domain name.
+Or how about that REALLY annoying CORS security thing where you can't getImageData from an image loaded via file:// even when the html itself was also loaded from file:// protocol?

+Maybe (if you're like me) you have quite a few local projects and you'd like to see them all work as if they were running from a real domain name.

 Ya. you need this ;)

-# beam me up scotty!
+# Beam me up scotty!
-Obviously...nodeJS
+Obviously: node JS

-just grab index.js...no dependencies here.
+All you need is index.js...no dependencies here.

 set up host names mapped to 127.0.0.1 in your etc/hosts file.
 [How to edit your hosts file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)